 Nobody goes to the cemeteries containing America's Great War dead.
 Okay, nobody is a bit strong, but I suspect that the World War II cemetery at Normandy gets more American visitors in a week than the Meuse-Argonne Cemetery gets in a year.
-And if you think it's due to the fact that World War II was more recent, Gettysburg probably has more people visiting in a day than visit any WWI cemeteries annually.
+And if you think it's due to the fact that World War II was more recent, Gettysburg probably has more people visiting in a day than visit any of the WWI cemeteries annually.

 I know, I know.
 Gettysburg is in America.
 It's easy to get to, so the comparison isn't valid.
 And Normandy is popular because World War II is more recent.
 It was within the living memory of many Americans.
 There are veterans of the war still living.

 Yet, there is more to the loneliness at the WWI cemeteries than the years that have passed or the distance from America's shores.

 More than 3 million Americans find their way to France annually and a large chunk of those find their way to Normandy.
 More than a million people visit the Normandy American Cemetery each year, and although that number includes a large number of British, French and others, it also includes tens of thousands of Americans or more.
 Americans know about D-Day and, therefore, they make the 3 hour journey from Paris.

 WWI just doesn't figure in America's consciousness in the way that the Civil War and WWII do.
 Americans know little about the war – it's not part of the national consciousness – and, therefore, few Americans go to the Meuse-Argonne area near Verdun in eastern France.